terminalcloud/apps/docs/sstripe.md

 Spin up your terminal container based on this snapshot and personalize your installation by clicking on "Finish your installation here" using the database credentials provided below:

 ´´´

 username: root
 password: terminal

 ´´´

-Follow the on-screen instructions to finish your installation and, after that, access the CMS or use the framework to customize your SilverStripe site.
+Follow the on-screen instructions to finish your installation and access the CMS or use the framework to customize your new SilverStripe site.

 ## Documentation